martincostello21/Hello-world/README.md

 I enjoy exploring coding, github actions, and python

-I love :coffee: and :pizza:
+I love :coffee: and :pizza: and :beer: